tarrun-10/TARP/TARP Review 1.md

 **3. Amazon Polly:** Amazon Polly is a cloud-based text-to-speech (TTS) service that provides voice synthesis capabilities in multiple languages.
 It can convert text into natural-sounding speech with different voice styles and accents.

-**IBM Watson Language Translator:** IBM Watson Language Translator is a language translation service that provides text translation capabilities for multiple languages.
+**4.IBM Watson Language Translator:** IBM Watson Language Translator is a language translation service that provides text translation capabilities for multiple languages.
 It also supports voice synthesis for translated text.

-**DeepL:** DeepL is an AI-powered language translation service that offers translation capabilities for text and provides voice synthesis for translated text in multiple languages.
+**5.DeepL:** DeepL is an AI-powered language translation service that offers translation capabilities for text and provides voice synthesis for translated text in multiple languages.

-**Dialogflow:** Dialogflow is a conversational AI platform by Google that allows building chatbots and virtual assistants.
+**6.Dialogflow:** Dialogflow is a conversational AI platform by Google that allows building chatbots and virtual assistants.
 It provides NLP capabilities for understanding user inputs in multiple languages and supports text-to-speech (TTS) for generating voice responses.

-**BotStar:** BotStar is a chatbot development platform that offers NLP-based language processing capabilities for understanding user inputs in multiple languages.
+**7.BotStar:** BotStar is a chatbot development platform that offers NLP-based language processing capabilities for understanding user inputs in multiple languages.
 It supports voice synthesis for generating voice responses in different languages.

 ### **Phase Based Work Break Structure:**